ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 "open" or "half-closed (local)".
 It is possible to receive a WT_STOP_SENDING in another state however, because the sender might have closed or reset the stream while the WT_STOP_SENDING was in flight.
-If a WT_STOP_SENDING frame identifying a stream that is already "closed" or "half-closed (local"), the recipient SHOULD ignore the frame.
+If a WT_STOP_SENDING frame identifying a stream that is already "closed" or "half-closed (local)", the recipient SHOULD ignore the frame.

 It is also possible to receive DATA frames on a WebTransport stream in the "half-closed (remote)" or "closed" states if the stream transitioned there via WT_STOP_SENDING.
-If a DATA frame is received on a WebTransport stream in one of these states, the recipient MUST ignore the frame and credit the frame length to the peer's connection flow control window.
+If a DATA frame is received on a WebTransport stream in one of these states, the recipient MUST account for its contribution against the connection flow-control window and MUST NOT treat it as an error.

 A WT_STOP_SENDING frame with a length other than 4 octets MUST be treated as a connection error (Section 5.4.1) of type FRAME_SIZE_ERROR.